St Kilda – Windsor railway line: Demise

 The St Kilda and Brighton Railway Company experienced financial difficulties, no doubt exacerbated by the direct link to Melbourne through Prahran and Windsor, and was bought by the Melbourne and Suburban Railway Company in 1862.
 The track, bridge and trestles between St Kilda Station and Punt Road were dismantled, probably less than five years after original construction.
 However, a siding from Windsor station to Hoddle Street remained.
 Due to the track alignments there were now two level crossings within 100 m on Union Street, because the siding continued to be used for shunting trains from the Brighton line, and to carry screenings from the Richmond quarries to a commercial depot on Punt Road (then known as Hoddle Street).

 Perversely, it was due to local annoyance at the level crossing on the siding near the station that trains won the legal right-of-way at road-rail intersections in Victoria.
-Indignant at the delays to horse-drawn traffic caused by trains, and in particular the perpetually closed and unmanned crossing of the siding, local councillors from Prahran, along with a gang of men, a solicitor and some police, marched to the level crossing in question one morning in 1869 and began to rip up the tracks on the siding.
+Indignant at the delays to horse-drawn traffic caused by trains, and in particular the perpetually closed and unstaffed crossing of the siding, Prahran local councillors, along with a gang of men, a solicitor and some police, marched to the level crossing in question one morning in 1869 and began to rip up the tracks on the siding.
 The matter was brought to court on 17 April 1869 and, although the railways won the right-of-way case, the siding was not reconstructed.

 No evidence remains of the embankments or the bridge over St Kilda Road, although the alignment of the loop can be traced by residual parkland and some oddly-shaped property boundaries.
 A small park to the west of Windsor station is called "Windsor Siding".